OpenDreamKit/OpenDreamKit.github.io/_posts/2018-02-06-project-meeting.md

     - project-meeting
 ---

-This is a remote project meeting to reveiew all achievments since March 2017.
+This is an online project meeting to review all achievements since March 2017.

  * [Progress reports](http://opendreamkit.org/meetings/2018-02-01-SteeringCommitteeMeeting/ProgressReports/)